idaholab/moose/framework/doc/content/source/postprocessors/PointValue.md

 an error if the point being sampled lies outside of the domain.

 !alert warning
-The behavior of the PointValue processor is undefined if using discontinous shape functions and the sample point lies right on a discontinuity.
+The behavior of the PointValue processor is undefined if using discontinuous shape functions and the sample point lies right on a discontinuity.

 !syntax parameters /Postprocessors/PointValue